nbd-wtf/go-nostr/README.md

 for ev := range sub.Events {
 	// handle returned event.
-	// channel will stay open until sub.Unsub() is called }
+	// channel will stay open until the ctx is cancelled (in this case, by calling cancel())

+	fmt.Println(ev.ID)
+}
 ```